About the Directorate General for Women and Equality

 Gender Mainstreaming and Gender Budgeting: Gender Mainstreaming is a strategy to reach the aim of an equal status of women and men.
 It intends to take into account in planning, implementation and evaluation that measures affect women and men differently.
 Gender Budgeting is the application of Gender Mainstreaming in the budgetary process and plays an important role in budget management.

 Promotion of Women’s Projects: Parts of the Directorate General’s budget are used to support about 250 projects yearly which provide counselling and support services to women.

 Prevention of Violence: Important areas of the Directorate General’s work are also the development and monitoring of measures to protect women and girls from violence as well as to combat domestic violence and human trafficking.

 Gender Equality in Employment and Labour Market: The elimination of gender-specific inequalities in employment, labour market, access to qualification, income and paid/unpaid work is an important issue in gender equality policy.

 Monitoring: Reports such the progress reports on the proportion of women on the supervisory boards of state-affiliated companies, the equal treatment reports, the report to the Committee on the Elimination of Discrimination Against Women (CEDAW) are regularly published in order to provide information on the status of gender equality to parliament and citizens.

-Information and Awareness Raising: Raising the public awareness in regard to women’s and equality issues is a central task of the division.
+Information and Awareness Raising: Raising the public awareness in regard to women’s and equality issues is a central task of the Directorate General.
 It includes investigation and analysis of fundamental research and statistical data as well as the realisation of gender-specific projects, representation in national and international bodies, provision of information material and comments on legislation.